bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_signals_psd.md

-[menu.5cta0]                       # name of menu section (main module) name = "Power spectral density"        # name of this item in that menu weight = 133                           # location in that menu parent = "Stochastic processes and random signals"
+[menu.5cta0]                       # name of menu section (main module) name = "Power spectral density"        # name of this item in that menu weight = 133                           # location in that menu parent = "1.2 Stochastic processes and random signals"

 +++